 - 3. Mindanao Road Network Development Project (RNDP).
-In October 2017, CFSI and CTI Engineering International Co., Ltd. entered into an agreement to undertake an Indigenous People (IP) survey to understand the socio-economic conditions of the IP communities within the immediate influence areas of four road projects in the conflict-affected areas in ARMM.
-Japan International Cooperation Agency (JICA) awarded CTI Engineering with two other firms to for the study which would lead to preparation of an IP plan.
+In October 2017, CFSI and CTI Engineering International Co., Ltd. (CTI Engineering) entered into an agreement to undertake an Indigenous People (IP) survey to understand the socio-economic conditions of the IP communities within the immediate influence areas of four road projects in the conflict-affected areas in ARMM.
+Japan International Cooperation Agency (JICA) awarded CTI Engineering with two other firms for the study which would lead to the preparation of an IP plan.
 The project started in October 2017 and was completed in March 2018. - 4.
 Mindanao Harmony Learning Center for Marawi City Project (HLCMP).
 The siblings who donated to the IYLP in 2016 and 2017 for barangays in Maguindanao also donated for those affected by the emergency in Marawi City.
-Through their donation of ₱2,000,000, two parent-led Harmony Learning Centers in two barangays in Marawi City will be established which will provide children access to educational services and facilities that will promote their healthy well-being.
-Selected parent beneficiaries will also be capacitated with life skills for their family's subsistence.
+Through their donation of ₱2,000,000, two parent-led Harmony Learning Centers in two barangays in Marawi City were established to provide children with access to educational services and facilities that will promote their healthy well-being.
+Selected parent beneficiaries were also capacitated with life skills for their family's subsistence.
 The project started in December 2017 and was completed in September 2018. - 5.
 Mindanao Consuelo Foundation for Marawi City.
 Consuelo Foundation agreed to fund the "Adolescent Support Project (ASP)" to promote psychosocial well-being of adolescent boys and girls who were adversely affected by the armed conflict brought about by the Marawi crisis.
-The support included the distribution of dignity kits, the repair and reactivation of selected recreational facilities and health corners in schools and an awareness campaign on issues related to adolescent sexual and reproductive health development.
-The project started in December 2017 and was completed in February 2018.
+The support included the distribution of dignity kits, the repair and reactivation of selected recreational facilities and health corners in schools and an awareness campaign on issues related to ASRH development.
+The project started in December 2017 and was completed in February 2018. - 6.
+Mindanao Palladium International Basic Education Project Phase 2 (BEP/2) or the Accessible and Contextually Appropriate Elementary Education System (AcCESs).
+Banking on its previous engagement with BRAC as implementing partner of the BEP, CFSI is carrying out the AcCESs for 341 Grade V students from five municipalities in Lanao del Sur, BARMM to reduce disparity and improve participation and education performance.
+The project, known at CFSI as BEP/2, is supported with funds from AusAID/DFAT to Palladium International to CFSI.
+ADM Learning Facilitators from the BRAC Projects are engaged and provided with monthly refresher trainings.
+Educational services are being supported by the BEP/2 with conducive learning spaces, school supplies, and teaching materials.
+The project started in June 2019 and will run through July 2020.